moninapatino/MotorPH_TeamDubuggers/README.md

 Admin Access: Admins can manage employee information, process payroll, and generate reports.

-Username: Admin Password: admin BRANCH: master
+Username: Admin Password: admin BRANCH: final

 Employee Access: Employees can log in to view their pay slips, personal information, and payroll history.